cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ### Building the Model in Keras

-Now, let's build the model.
+Now let's build the model.
 Thanks to Keras, this is quite straightforward.

 First, we need to decide what the shape of our inputs is supposed to be.
 Since it's a matrix with a one-hot-vector for each position in the equation string,